-Volatility, as measured by the CBOE Market Volatility Index (VIX), historically has risen when the U.S. economy has faced challenges from slowing growth.
+Volatility, as measured by the CBOE Market Volatility Index (VIX), could increase as the U.S. economy faces challenges from slowing growth and a possible recession.

-Sources: Bloomberg and Wells Fargo Investment Institute, as of October 31, 2024.
+Sources: Bloomberg and Wells Fargo Investment Institute, as March 31, 2023.

 For illustrative purposes only.
 The CBOE Volatility Index® (VIX®) shows the market's expectation of 30-day volatility.
 It is constructed using the implied volatilities of a wide range of S&P 500 Index options.
 This volatility is meant to be forward looking and is calculated from both calls and puts.
 The VIX is a widely used measure of market risk and is often referred to as the "investor fear gauge."
 The S&P 500 Index is a market-capitalization-weighted index generally considered representative of the U.S. stock market.
 An index is unmanaged and not available for direct investment.
 Past performance is no guarantee of future results.